reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

     return True
 ```

-During the code review I went over how much time the function requires, and I used the terms "time complexity", and "runtime".
-These describe the same thing.
+During the code review I went over how much time the function requires, and I used the terms "time complexity" and "runtime".
+Both describe the same thing.

 To measure time complexity, we talked about how the algorithm responds to inputs of different sizes.